Skip Sub Menu

 Drake Graduates

-• In 2020, 14% of graduates accepted JD Advantage jobs with employers such as Bushman Organic Farms, Comforting Angels Home Care, Diamond Animal Health Inc., Iowa Civil Rights Commission, Iowa Dental Association, Iowa State Public Defender, Federal Reserve Bank of Chicago, Musco Sports Lighting, Nebraska Legislature, University of Maryland.
+• Bushman Organic Farms, Comforting Angels Home Care, Diamond Animal Health Inc., Iowa Dental Association, Iowa State Public Defender, Federal Reserve Bank of Chicago, Musco Sports Lighting, Nebraska Legislature, University of Maryland

 The Job Search

-The JD Advantage job search involves many of the same skills and steps as a traditional law job search: networking, researching, customizing your application materials, and highlighting your transferrable skills.
+The JD Advantage job search involves many of the same skills and steps as a traditional law job search: networking, researching, customizing your application materials, and highlighting your transferable skills.
 You may simply be looking in different places than traditional law firms and in-house legal offices, although even those may have JD Advantage jobs as well.
 Consider the wide variety of industries where you could add value – privacy and compliance, real estate, education, human resources, contracts, DEI, government, health care, law enforcement, sports.
 You can find a more exhaustive list on the CDO Resource Where/What are JD Advantage Jobs?

-What do we mean by transferrable skills – you’re trained to be a lawyer, right?
+What do we mean by transferable skills – you’re trained to be a lawyer, right?
 In law school you have learned how to read analytically, write persuasively, and even advocate or engage in public speaking.
 Those are not skills that all job candidates can claim.
 Even beyond those skills, however, you may have learned that you are an active listener who can identify problems and propose solutions, that you are calm in a crisis, that you are skilled at finding consensus among a large group of varied opinions, or that you are adept at focusing in on key facts and details, not to mention your time management and organizational skills that helped you survive law school.
 Those skills, along with other desired soft skills such as emotional intelligence, resilience, and communication, will make you a strong candidate for a variety of jobs in any industry.
 As the American Bar Association put it, “a common feature of these jobs is they are not industry-specific.
 Instead, they exist across a range of employer categories, including everything from Fortune 500 companies and institutions of higher education to small businesses and federal, state, and local governments.”
 You just need to start looking!

 Let us help!